TonyPhipps/SIEM/Tactics/Process-Execution.md

 - fltMC.exe with commandline contains 'unload' OR 'detach' (T1054)
 - InstallUtil.exe with commandline contains '/logfile=' OR '/LogToConsole=false' OR '/U' (T1118)
 - certutil.exe with commandline containing '-decode'
-- Executables as useful to attackers as they are to admins (living off the land)
+- Executables as useful to attackers as they are to admins (LOLBINS)
   - appcmd.exe (T1218)
   - attrib.exe (T1158)
   - bash.exe (T1202)